-- Connect propane supply to the gas supply line and then install a manual gas shutoff valve on the line having a test gauge attached in it.
+- Connect propane supply to the gas supply line and then install a manual gas shutoff valve on the line having a test gauge attached to it.

 - Connect the propane gas supply to the furnace and seal the pipe properly so that it does not face any leakage.

 - Turn the gauge off and detach the inlet pressure tap.

 - Now install a 1/8 inch NPT connector so that you can attach a pressure gauge to it, and turn on the gauge to start the gas supply.

 - Turn on the power supply to start the furnace and check that the pressure inside is a minimum of 11mm or not and turn off the power again.

 - Remove the pressure gauge tube and the hose connector from the main gas line.

 - Again Turn on the supply and ensure that the gas is not leaking, you can test this by using a forming solution.
 Pass the solution and if the bubbles appear then there might be some leakage present at the location.